RAF Thorpe Abbotts

-Royal Air Force Thorpe Abbotts or more simply RAF Thorpe Abbotts is a former Royal Air Force station located 4 mi east of Diss, Norfolk, England.
+Royal Air Force Thorpe Abbotts or more simply RAF Thorpe Abbotts is a former Royal Air Force station located 4 mi east of Diss, Norfolk, in eastern England.

-History
+The station was built for the RAF use but handed over to the United States Army Air Forces in 1943 and upgraded for heavy bomber squadrons.

+Second World War

 RAF Thorpe Abbotts was built during 1942 and early 1943 for the Royal Air Force (RAF) as a satellite airfield for RAF Horham but the rapid buildup of the Eighth Air Force resulted in both airfields being handed over to the United States Army Air Forces (USAAF).
 The thirty-six hardstandings originally planned were increased to fifty.
 Two T-2 hangars were erected, one on the east side of the flying field and one on the south side adjacent to the technical site.
 This and several of the domestic sites were in woodland stretching south and bordering the A143 Diss to Harleston road.

 United States Army Air Forces use

 Thorpe Abbotts was given USAAF designation Station 139, (TA).

 100th Bombardment Group (Heavy)

 The 100th Bombardment Group (Heavy) arrived at Thorpe Abbotts on 9 June 1943, from Kearney AAF Nebraska.
 The 100th was assigned to the 13th Combat Bombardment Wing, and the group tail code was a "Square-D".
 Its operational squadrons were: